Teyras/MT/drafts/stability_measurements.md

 - a synthetic workload where the ratio between memory and cpu usage can be tuned, e.g. scrypt
+  - we could also use stress-ng for this, provided that we specify a maximum for each operation type so that we can compare the individual runs

 ### Non-essential Workloads